repodio/react-native-trimmer/README.md

   pauseScrubber = () => {
     clearInterval(this.scrubberInterval)

-    this.setState({ playling: false, scrubberPosition: this.state.trimmerLeftHandlePosition });
+    this.setState({ playing: false, scrubberPosition: this.state.trimmerLeftHandlePosition });
   }

   onHandleChange = ({ leftPosition, rightPosition }) => {